Synergistic Integration of Large Language Models and Cognitive Architectures for Robust AI: An Exploratory Analysis: Integration Approaches

 Unlike case (b), which loosely integrates LLMs and CAs, case (c) proposes an integration where not only the perception/motor modules are driven by LLMs, but also the procedural and declarative (semantic and episodic) memories.
 Prior research \cite{park:2023} suggested using LLMs to retain episodic knowledge as lists of observations (depicting agents' behaviors in natural language).
-These can be synthesized into high-level observations using LLMs' summarization abilities, enabling agents to reflect about their experiences across different time spans.
-Additionally, we propose the possibility of converting these natural language descriptions into symbolic structures using a proper method for fine-tuning or prompt-engineering an LLM.
+These can be synthesized into high-level observations using LLMs' summarization abilities, enabling agents to reflect on their experiences across different time spans.
+From another perspective, we envision the possibility of converting these natural language descriptions into symbolic structures using a proper method for fine-tuning or prompt-engineering an LLM.

-Similarly, the large amount of factual and conceptual knowledge encoded and directly accessible through LLMs can be harnessed to automatically extract knowledge and populate a semantic memory (e.g., an ontology) of a CA, which would otherwise require laborious manual knowledge curation and acquisition.
-Preliminary work in this area aims to populate arbitrary complex nested semantic knowledge schemas \cite{caufield:2023} and verify the validity of first-order logic rules generated by LLMs using Reinforcement Learning and Human Feedback (RLHF) \cite{yang:2023}.
+Similarly, the large amount of factual knowledge directly accessible through LLMs can be harnessed to automatically extract knowledge and populate a semantic memory (e.g., an ontology) of a CA, which would otherwise require laborious manual knowledge curation and acquisition.
+Preliminary work in this area aims to populate arbitrary complex nested semantic knowledge schemas \cite{caufield:2023}.

-Regarding the procedural module, previous work has shown \cite{park:2023} that LLMs can be leveraged to create detailed step-by-step plans by translating the agent's observations of the environment expressed in natural language into high-level action plans, which are then recursively decomposed into detailed behaviors for action and reaction.
+Regarding the procedural module, previous work \cite{park:2023} has shown that LLMs can be leveraged to create detailed step-by-step plans by translating the agent's observations of the environment expressed in natural language into high-level action plans, which are then recursively decomposed into detailed behaviors for action and reaction.
 Alternatively, we anticipate that, with the proper in-context prompting or fine-tuning, an LLM can translate natural language descriptions into symbolic structures such as production rules.
-For instance, consider the example below where we prompted ChatGPT to generate an ACT-R production rule for filtering out transit searches based on a natural language description and a single example (borrowed from \cite{actr:2023}) used to prime the LLM\footnote{ For simplicity, we present a fraction of the interaction.
-The complete log is available here: \url{https://shareg.pt/nO1zssm}.}:
+For instance, consider the example below where we prompted ChatGPT to generate an ACT-R production rule for filtering out transit searches based on a natural language description and a single example (borrowed from \cite{actr:2023}) used to prime the LLM\footnote{The complete log is available here: \url{https://shareg.pt/nO1zssm}.}: